-The Village of Lemont was settled in 1836, and about 90 years later three brothers by the name of Coghill bought a farm from John McLaughlin on the west side of Parker Road.
+Three brothers by the name of Coghill bought a farm from John McLaughlin on the west side of Parker Road in the 1920's.
 Like a snowball rolling downhill, this farm began the complex that today is Cog Hill Golf & Country Club.

 Three electricians build a golf course...